Matthewalvarado25/azure-network-protocols/README.md

 </p>
 <br />

-Re-enable ICMP traffic for the Network Security Group in your Ubuntu VM and back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line ping activity (should start working again).Finally, stop the ping activity
+Unblock the ICMP traffic for the Network Security Group in your Ubuntu VM and back in the Windows 10 VM, watch the ICMP traffic in WireShark and the command line ping activity it should start working again.
+Finally, stop the ping activity

 <p>